lbugnon/DL4papers/README.md

 This is a distribution of the source code used in:

 >  Bugnon L., C. Yones, J. Raad, M. Gerard, M. Rubiolo, G. Merino, M. Pividori, L. Di Persia, D.H.
-Milone, and G. Stegmayer, "DL4papers: a deep learning model for  interpretation of scientific articles", under review (2019).
+Milone, and G. Stegmayer, "DL4papers: a deep learning model for  interpretation of scientific articles", (to appear in) Oxford Bioinformatics (2020).

 ---